MarcusMore/ArcPrediction/WHITEPAPER.md

 ### 12.1 Testnet Disclaimer

-ArcPrediction is currently deployed on Arc Testnet for testing purposes only.
+Forsightt is currently deployed on Arc Testnet for testing purposes only.
 All tokens and transactions are on a test network and have no real-world value.

 ### 12.2 Regulatory Notice